GVSU-Computing-Club/gvsu-computing-club-website/src/pages/faq.md

 * Networking with local companies in the Grand Rapids area.
 * Social events with students and faculty.
 * Personal and Professional Development.

+---
+### Bonus: How did you make this website?

+I used StackBit, which helped set up a GatsbyJS project, in addition to providing the theme.
+Their website is in the footer below.